-Problem Possible cause and recommended solution the LORD Sensing MIP Data Communications Protocol (DCP) to make it readable.
-3.6 sensor has been magnetized Contact or close proximity with magnets may disrupt the sensor operation and cause magnetization of internal components, which can affect magnetometer performance.
+Problem Possible cause and recommended solution which can affect magnetometer performance.
 If magnetization is suspected, use a degaussing tool to demagnetize.
-3.7 sensor is damaged With the sensor in a static neutral position data, look for baseline offset or drift on the IMU sensor outputs.
+3.6 sensor is damaged With the sensor in a static neutral position data, look for baseline offset or drift on the IMU sensor outputs.
 Sensor damage can occur as a result of excessive g-force other conditions outside of its operating specifications.